Help us create a better website experience with your feedback.

 B.A., Purdue University West Lafayette

-I attended Northern Illinois University where I earned my Bachelor’s degree in Psychology in 2018.
-After graduation I began working for the state agency that focuses on financial aid and college access.
-I currently am working on my MS Ed.
-In Higher Education and Student Affairs at NIU.
-My work and studies in higher education ignited my passion for helping students with the transition from life after high school to post-secondary education.
-I am excited to help students start their journey to success at CLC.
+I am excited to help students start their journey to success here at CLC and beyond.
 I believe that the holistic development of the student is imperative to students' success and CLC’s programs and resources will do more than prepare them for their bright futures.
-As a college and career navigator I hope to assist students with everything they need to get started at CLC from their initial inquiry about our programs all the way to advising.
+As a College and Career Navigator I hope to assist students with everything they need to get started at CLC from their initial inquiry about our programs all the way to advising.
 I believe that post-secondary education is attainable for all students even those who have started their college journey later than expected.
-Everyone’s path may not look the same, but it is my job to help students find theirs.
+Everyone’s path may not look the same, but it is my job to help students find theirs!

 If your high school is not listed above, please contact Recruitment Services and Onboarding.